thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 - Implement API endpoints in the order they are presented in the API documentation to maintain alignment with the source.
 - Group related endpoints into files that follow the documented API structure.
 - Inline endpoint paths directly in the method implementation.
 Avoid defining them as constants elsewhere.
+- Export exchange types, functions and methods by default (e.g. `func (e *Exchange) GetOrderBook(...)`) so that GoCryptoTrader can be consumed as both a standalone library and interfaced via the engine package.

 ### Type Usage